 For the part of the father — dreamer, robber, rebel in his own mind — Waititi ended up playing it himself.
 His performance admirably refuses to surrender to all the potential comedy of the character.

-When Boy debuted at Utah's Sundance Film Festival in January 2010 (as one of 14 films in the World Cinema Dramatic section), a single review grabbed local headlines.
+When Boy debuted at North America's Sundance Film Festival in January 2010 (it was one of 14 films in the World Cinema Dramatic section), a single review hogged the headlines back in New Zealand.
 Writing for widely read US screen magazine Variety, Peter Debruge accused the film of having "scrubbed away all culturally specific traits" (apart, that is, from the "local vistas and mostly Māori cast").
-It was Tammy Davis, partner of Boy producer Ainsley Gardiner, who jumped into the quicksand of trying to counterattack an unfair review.
+It was Tammy Davis, partner of Boy producer Ainsley Gardiner, who leapt into the quicksand of trying to counterattack an unfair review.
 Asked for her thoughts, Gardiner said that she felt New Zealanders were "going to feel pretty damn good" about the movie.
 "I can guarantee a good majority of Māori are going to feel like it gives them a voice."

-But after the film was released on its home territory, pretty much everyone was feeling good.
-Within two months of release, Boy had overtaken The World's Fastest Indian to become the most successful NZ film in the country's history (not accounting for inflation).
+After Boy was released back on its home territory, pretty much everyone was feeling good.
+Within two months of release, t had overtaken The World's Fastest Indian to become the most successful New Zeland film in the country's history (not accounting for inflation).
 It took away seven Qantas Film Awards, including gongs for Waititi's directing, writing and acting.
-At the Berlin Film Festival it won Grand Prize in its section.
+At the Berlin Film Festival it won the Grand Prize in its section.

-Among a raft of enthusiastic reviews, The Dominion Post's Matthew Dallas called Boy the most entertaining New Zealand film he had ever seen.
+Among a raft of enthusiastic reviews, The Dominion Post's Matthew Dallas summed it up well when he called Boy the most entertaining New Zealand film he'd ever seen.
 Waititi's movie "has a strut to it," he wrote, "an infectious energy and cheek, the sort you'd find brimming from many of us on the playground or at the corner pub, but rarely in our cinema."